 Mawson is encouraged by this recent discovery of high grade uranium mineralization at surface and only 750 metres from the Kläppibäcken resource area.
-With similar geological characteristics to Kläppibäcken and field assays that average over 1% eU3O8, mapping, stripping, channel sampling and drilling is warranted during the 2009 summer field program.
+With similar geological characteristics to Kläppibäcken and field assays that average over 1% eU3O8, mapping, stripping, channel sampling and drilling is warranted.
+The Company plans to drill test the outcrops in the upcoming 2009/2010 drill program.
+See "Future Developments".